 North Carolina Health News is an independent, not-for-profit, statewide news organization dedicated to covering health care in North Carolina.
 Founder Rose Hoban said the site was launched in 2011 in response to the decrease in health reporters around the state.
 It relies on small and in-kind donations.
-As of March, 2013, it is awaiting approval for federal 501c3 status.

 This site aims to serve the LGBT and straight ally communities of Charlotte and the Carolinas with a focus on LGBT life and social justice issues.
 Editorial content consists of news, features, and views, as well as entertainment stories.
 It engages its readers through the website, newsletter and a print edition as well as social media.
 Revenue: Advertising.